-Goal Statement 1: To increase engagement in the ethnic senior centers, MCDA will continue its work with the three ethnic senior centers, with a special focus on Milwaukee Christian Center to pilot, evaluate and implement a culturally appropriate

-Stepping On program.
-Collaboration on this pilot will extend to UW-Madison with the developer of the Stepping On program.
-The senior center will complete 2 programs by December 31, 2019 and 2 programs by December 31, 2020.
+Goal Statement 1: To increase engagement in the ethnic senior centers, MCDA will continue its work with the three ethnic senior centers, with a special focus on Milwaukee Christian Center to pilot, evaluate and implement a culturally appropriate Stepping On program.
+MCDA will collaborate with UW-Madison for the Stepping On program.
+MCDA will complete 2 programs in 2019 and 2 in 2020.
 Additional programming will be determined by outcomes of the pilot and future funding.

 MCDA wellness staff has worked with the Milwaukee Christian Center to pilot a culturally appropriate Stepping On program this year.
-However, to date, no Stepping On workshops have been held at the Milwaukee Christian Center, due to staff turnover at MCC, but new staff are now working on scheduling two workshops.
+However, to date, no Stepping On workshops have been held at the MCC, due to staff turnover and then COVID-19.

-• Goal Statement 2: To better address health disparities in Milwaukee County, MCDA will partner with the Wisconsin Institute for Healthy Aging and its Director of Community Engagement and the Milwaukee County Office on African American Affairs (OAAA) to identify and train 8 evidence-based program facilitators from communities with health disparities and/or communities of color by December 31, 2019-2021.
-MCDA will also collaborate with OAAA to identify community organizations within these communities to support, host or promote the evidence-based programs.
-Two new organizations will be identified by December 31, 2019.
-And an additional 3 organizations will be identified by December 31, 2021.
+Goal Statement 2: To better address health disparities in Milwaukee County, MCDA will partner with the Wisconsin Institute for Healthy Aging and the Milwaukee County Office on African American Affairs (OAAA) to identify and train 8 evidence-based program facilitators from communities with health disparities and/or communities of color by 2021.
+MCDA will also collaborate with OAAA to identify community organizations within these communities to host or promote the EBPP.
+Two new organizations will be identified by 2019 and 3 organizations will be added by 2021.

 To date, 21 people have been trained in the evidence-based programs to provide these workshops to communities with health disparities and/or communities of color.
 This includes 4 people who have been trained in the newest evidence-based programs, Mind Over Matter and Healthy Living with Chronic Pain.
-Two new organizations, Greater Galilee (Milwaukee) and New Perspectives Senior Living (Brown Deer) have been identified and held workshops in quarter #3.
+Two new organizations, Greater Galilee (Milwaukee) and New Perspectives Senior Living (Brown Deer) have been identified and held workshops.
 MCDA will continue to recruit new facilitators for the programs and look for new host sites.

 Goal Statement 3: MCDA will begin its work to implement and expand the Walk with Ease and Chronic Pain Self-Management programs within Milwaukee County.
 During 2019, MCDA will identify organizations and community partners who have an interest in implementing these programs.
-In each year, 2020 and 2021, we will solidify 2 organizations and collaborate with the Wisconsin Institute for Healthy Aging to identify individuals to be trained instructors for the program and begin implementation of the program within their community or organization.
+In 2020 and 2021, we will solidify 2 organizations and collaborate with WIHA to identify trained instructors for the program and begin implementation of the program within their community or organization.

-MCDA Wellness coordinator has presented at Wellness Council and community meetings to generate interest.
-One chronic pain management workshop has already been held at Washington Park Senior Center.
-Four people from Milwaukee are trained in the program, with the plan to train more in 2020 & 2021.
-The Walk with Ease program has not expanded beyond one partner up to this point.
-No workshops have been conducted in 2019.
-We continue to promote this program with community partners.
+MCDA Wellness Coordinator has presented at Wellness Council and community meetings to generate interest.
+One Chronic pain workshop was held at Washington Park Senior Center.
+Four people from Milwaukee were trained in the program, with more planned in 2020 & 2021.
+The Walk with Ease program has not expanded.
+No new workshops were conducted in 2019 but MCDA conducted a promotional campaign in 8 community newspapers about the EBPP.
+With COVID-19, we had to cancel or postpone all wellness workshops.
+WIHA has since developed virtual versions of many of their workshops and MCDA will be developing a flyer that will have all virtual workshops for the fall that we will be offering in Milwaukee County.